IBM/ansible-power-aix/roles/power_aix_bootstrap/README.md

     pkgtype (True, str, none)

 Specifies the package service requiring bootstrap installation.
-pagtype: [yum, python, dnf, wget, pycurl]
+pkgtype: [yum, python, dnf, wget, pycurl]
 Bootstrap for yum and python is supported for AIX 7.1 and AIX 7.2.
 Bootstrap for dnf is supported for AIX 7.3

+-- pkgtype arguments
 - yum
 Uses the AIX toolsbox to install the yum package and dependencies.
 - python